dovahcrow/dovahcrow.github.io/content/talk/using-NIF-to-handle-both-compute-bound-&-IO-bound-tasks-in-elixir.md

 ---
-abstract: "Sharing a real application in Strikingly which using Rust and Elixir to handle both IO bounded and computing bounded task in single app"
+abstract: "A real application in Strikingly which uses Rust and Elixir to handle both IO bounded and computing bounded task in single app"
 categories:
   - talk
 date: 2017-03-25T14:00:00+08:00